hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * Hello, I want to contribute to the red project.
 So I try to compile it but I have a 64bit Mac, so rebol does not start on it.
 Have someone an idea, how to solve this problem ?

 [9:52:08](#s4TqulKDOR5bQIfdTpO2one_E80r95avTdThr-UA68Q) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-@bgrossot unfortunatelly, Red doesn't support 64bit Ì†ΩÌ∏ü But you can use docker for example, that's what I'm using.
+@bgrossot unfortunatelly, Red doesn't support 64bit üòü But you can use docker for example, that's what I'm using.

 [10:00:35](#En0QOnJ1TTL9EMClxTTb18wkTe-TagZVU4259if9vAY) <bgrossot (bgrossot)>:
 I will use virtualbox and linuxmint, hope it works